Zainab101999/case_study_data_mart_SQL/README.md

 4) Adding a new column called age_band after the original segment column.
 Segregated each customer into young aduls, middle age, retirees and unknown.

-5) Adding a new demographic column using the following mapping for the first letter in the segment values: segment | demographic |
+5) Adding a new demographic column using the following mapping for the first letter in the segment values:

 C | Couples |
 F | Families |

-6) Ensuring all null string values with an "unknown" string value in the original segment column as well as the new age_band and demographic columns
+6) Ensuring all null string values are replaced with an "unknown" string value in the original segment column as well as the new age_band and demographic columns.
 Generating a new avg_transaction column as the sales value divided by transactions rounded to 2 decimal places for each record.

 STEP 3
-Data exploration of the clean_weekly_sales table.
+Data analysis of the clean_weekly_sales table.
 Using SQL queries to answer the questions given below:

 1) Which week numbers from the table are missing?
 2) How many total transactions were present in the dataset for each year?